HOW TO SAY THE TIME IN ITALIAN

 - Sono le 10 in punto – It’s ten (in punto means that it’s precisely 10)

-Other frequent Italian expressions involving the word “time”
+Other frequent Italian expressions with the word “time”

 - Have you got the time? – hai l’ora esatta?